DirtyHairy/kubernetes-from-scratch/README.md

 This is the infrastructure and material for my talk "Kubernetes from Scratch".
-It gives you two VMs that are provisioned to work as a lab for setting up a simple Kubernetes clust with two nodes.
+It gives you two VMs that are provisioned to work as a lab for setting up a simple Kubernetes cluster with two nodes.

 # Prerequesites